 If you are looking to get tested, be advised you will need to visit a nearby test site or alternatively order a home test kit if you are unable to travel.

 If you are looking to get vaccinated, you will need to fall under one of the following categories and have received a letter confirming your eligibility:

-Those aged 80 or over
+Those aged 45 or above.